rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm copy.md

 boltzman,<br>
 feynman,<br>
 silent man,</b><br>
-all these words can now be foundin official NeurIPS proceedings and rebuttal, <br>
+all these words can now be found in official NeurIPS proceedings and rebuttal, <br>
 <b>we will continue to focus on our work,</b> <br>
 if  above words are not enough, let me know at rajatmodi62@gmail.com<br>
 we will cook some more. <br>